 Photo, courtesy of the Jacksonville Jaguars

 Montell Owens’ path to the NFL wasn’t easy.
-He got there through sheer determination and hard work.
+He got there through God’s grace, sheer determination, and hard work.

-At Concord High School in Wilmington, Delaware, Montell excelled in academics, music and sports.
+At Concord High School in Wilmington, Delaware, Montell excelled in academics, music, and sports.
 He was a member of the National Honor Society, a lead trumpet player in the jazz band, and a letterman in football, baseball, and track.
 As graduation approached, he began to get offers from colleges.
 The best offer – a full football scholarship – came from a surprising place: The University of Maine.
 All Montell knew about Maine is that it was cold and nine hours away from home.
-Still, his parents could not afford to pay for college, and Maine was the opportunity he had been waiting for.
+Still, his parents knew, financially, that Maine was the opportunity they all had been waiting for.

 The first two years of school were lonely and hard.
 He was far away from his friends and family, and the person he spent the most time with – his football coach – never seemed to give him a break.

 Jeff Cole was Montell’s running back coach.
 Every day, month after month, no matter how hard Montell worked, it seemed that the coach was not satisfied.
-Although Montell fell back on his work ethic and did what he had to do, his heart wasn’t in it.
+Although Montell fell back on his work ethic and did what he had to do, it seemed all the hard work never amounted to anything.

 After about two years, Montell and his teammates noticed a change in Coach Cole.
-He didn’t have as much energy as he used to; he started to lose a lot of weight.
+While his expectations never changed, he didn’t have as much energy as he used to; he started to lose a lot of weight.

-The team learned that Coach Cole was going overseas and they thought maybe he was taking a vacation.
+The team learned that Coach Cole was going overseas, and they thought maybe he was taking a vacation.
 Three weeks later, they saw Coach Cole walking toward them.
-He was skin and bones and his hair was gone.
-That’s when they learned that his trip was a last-ditch effort to try a treatment for the brain cancer he had been quietly battling for three years.
+He was extremely thin, and his hair was gone.
+That’s when they learned that his trip was a last-ditch effort to try a treatment for cancer, a rare form of cancer he had been quietly battling for three years.
 Within two weeks, Coach Cole was dead.

 Montell wondered if Coach Cole had ridden him so hard because he saw more potential in him.
-So for the rest of his time at school, Montell dug in and gave Maine his best.
+So, for the rest of his time at school, Montell dug in further and gave Maine his best.
 Although he was a good player and a hard worker, he didn’t have the kind of playing opportunities that would showcase his talents to NFL scouts.
-But Montell was not ready to give up.
-He went to a training camp to prepare for the NFL tryouts and started being noticed by NFL trainers.
+But Montell was not ready to give up although he was told to “hang up the cleats” by one of the assistant coaches following his collegiate football career.
+He joined the school track team to prepare for NFL tryouts and he started getting the attention of NFL scouts following tryouts.

 Finally, it was draft day.
-Montell was at the house of a friend, a wide receiver named Kevin McMann.
+Montell was at the house of a friend in support of a wide receiver named Kevin McMann.
 Kevin had had a great year, and when Kevin was taken with the last pick, Montell celebrated with him.
 Later, it hit Montell that when Kevin was selected, there went his chances for playing in the NFL.

 Then his phone rang.